 For many, the terms “internet” and “WiFi” are used synonymously to describe having access to the web.
 But make no mistake: internet and WiFi are two completely different things.
-They may interact together like cars on a highway, but you can very well have one without the other and still access your favorite sites.
+They are closely related to each other similar to how cars and roads are, but you can very well have one without the other and still access your favorite sites.

 So, while the internet is this massive highway filled with endless destinations, it may lead you to wonder, “How do I get on it?”
 Queue WiFi.